Branching processes with interactions: the subcritical cooperative regime: Proofs

 which contradicts our hypothesis.
-In other words, we conclude $\lim_{t\rightarrow \infty}\mathbb{P}_x(X_t\in\{0,1\})=1$ for any starting point $x\in(0,1)$.
-Finally, we use the left-hand side of identity \eqref{limitx} in order to deduce that $\mu$ satisfies for any $x\in (0,1)$,
+In other words, we conclude $\mathbb{P}_x(X_\infty\in\{0,1\})=1$ for any starting point $x\in(0,1)$.
+Finally, we use the left-hand side of identity \eqref{limitx} in order to deduce that $\nu$ satisfies for any $x\in (0,1)$,

-This completes the proof. \end{proof} The proof of Corollary \ref{scale} follows from the theory of diffusions, so we skip its proof.
-We refer to the monograph of Revuz and Yor \cite{RevuzYor} for details about the two sided exit problem and its relationship with scale functions.
-Next we prove Corollary \ref{thm:criteriaX}. \begin{proof}[Proof of Corollary \ref{thm:criteriaX}] On the one hand, we observe that using the dominated convergence Theorem and the moment duality between $Z$ and $X$ that for any $x\in (0,1)$ and $n\ge 1$, we have
+This completes the proof. \end{proof} Next we prove Corollary \ref{thm:criteriaX}. \begin{proof}[Proof of Corollary \ref{thm:criteriaX}] From the dominated convergence Theorem and the moment duality between $Z$ and $X$, we observe that for any $x\in (0,1)$ and $n\ge 1$, we have

 From Theorem \ref{thm:criteria}, we observe that the limit of the generating function of $Z$ does not depend on the starting state $n$.
-This implies that all the moments of $\lim_{t\rightarrow\infty}X_t$ must be equal.
-Since the limt of $X$ must be in $[0,1]$ and the latter observation, we deduce that $\mathbb{P}_x(\lim_{t\rightarrow\infty}X_t\in\{0,1\})=1$ and thus
+This implies that all the moments of $X_\infty=\lim_{t\rightarrow\infty}X_t$ must be equal.
+Since the limt of $X$ must be in $[0,1]$ and the latter observation, we deduce that $\mathbb{P}_x(X_\infty\in\{0,1\})=1$ and thus

 The proof is completed once we compute $\mathbf{E}_n[\lim_{t\rightarrow\infty}x^{Z_t}]$ in each of the three cases of Theorem \ref{thm:criteria}. \end{proof}